TPSReports80/wavehealth-app/README.md

 # WaveHealth React App

 A simple React-based user list application built with Vite, TailwindCSS, MUI, and React Router.
-The app displays a list of users in a responsive, modern UI using MUI's DataGrid
+The app displays a list of users in a responsive, modern UI using MUI's DataGrid and is capable of adding new users locally.

 ## 🚀 Features